apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The header on which Traffic Server varies for text documents.
+   The header on which |TS| varies for text documents.

-For example: if you specify ``User-agent``, then Traffic Server caches all the different user-agent versions of documents it encounters.
+For example: if you specify ``User-agent``, then |TS| caches all the different user-agent versions of documents it encounters.

 .. ts:cv:: CONFIG proxy.config.http.cache.vary_default_images STRING NULL
    :reloadable:
    :overridable:

-   The header on which Traffic Server varies for images.
+   The header on which |TS| varies for images.

 .. ts:cv:: CONFIG proxy.config.http.cache.vary_default_other STRING NULL
    :reloadable:
    :overridable:

-   The header on which Traffic Server varies for anything other than text and images.
+   The header on which |TS| varies for anything other than text and images.

 .. ts:cv:: CONFIG proxy.config.http.cache.open_read_retry_time INT 10
    :reloadable: